Skip to contents

 Plots of single tag to check data

-Here we round the data (e.g. to 200 m) and then plot the number of positions per location.
+Here, we provide examples of making heatmaps by rounding the tracking data (e.g. to 200 m) and then plotting the number of positions per location.

 All positions